 Goal 5a: SoE leadership will be committed to making DEI an institutional priority.

-- Create an Office of DEI and position for Associate Dean of DEI5.
+- Support the Office of DEI and Assistant / Associate Dean of DEI.

 - Require all SoE leaders to participate in DEI related professional development and training (e.g., NADOHE, NCORE, etc.).